Tooth Extractions in Waukesha WI

 While most of us will take every precaution to ensure we have strong, healthy teeth, sometimes things happen that cause damage anyway.
 Neglecting dental hygiene, sporting mishaps, and even faulty genetics can cause issues with your teeth.
-If your Waukesha dentist decides an extraction is the best course of action, there are a few things you should keep in mind.
+If your dentist decides an extraction in Waukesha WI is the best course of action, there are a few things you should keep in mind.

 Unless it is a comprehensive wisdom tooth extraction procedure, most tooth extractions will typically use a local anesthetic which will numb a specific area of your mouth for a few hours.
 This numb sensation should eventually wear off, and normal sensitivity will return.
 If it doesn’t, you should contact your dentist.